NCHE Call for Proposals

 In his seminal 1958 address, Two Concepts of Liberty, the philosopher Isaiah Berlin distinguished between the concepts of negative and positive freedom.
 Negative freedom

-Yet, Isaiah Berlin, watching the Cold War unfold, grew increasingly concerned that the noble goals of the socialist revolution in the former U.S.S.R. had succumb to the machinations of
+Yet, Isaiah Berlin, watching the Cold War unfold, grew increasingly concerned that the noble goals of the socialist revolution in the former U.S.S.R. had succumbed to the machinations of

 totalitarian rulers.
 The freedom and self-actualization of the individual became increasingly equated with the needs of the larger community.
 “Once I take this view,” Berlin says,